Originally published Nov. 18, 2016, updated Sept. 6, 2018.

-Within that simple definition, there is infinite variation.
-Before you define a single field on your next project, look over these 10 database design best practices that can dramatically simplify your life.
+Before defining a single field on a project, look over these 10 database design best practices that can dramatically simplify the development process.

 1. Consider Every Viewpoint During Planning

-Web analytics, social networks and some other types of databases work much better as NoSQL framework.
-Make the decision as early as possible.
+Web analytics, social networks and some other types of databases also work much better within the NoSQL framework.

 3. Normalize Your Data

-In reality, most companies today are functioning in a hybrid world of SQL and NoSQL that work together in complex arrangements.
+In reality, most companies today function in a hybrid world of SQL and NoSQL databases that work together in complex arrangements.

 4. Make Structures Transparent

-Don’t reinvent the wheel or make it difficult for those who may need to modify the database at some point, which will certainly happen.
+Don’t reinvent the wheel or make things difficult for those who may need to modify the database at some point, which will certainly happen.

 5. Define Constraints to Maintain Data Integrity

-Look into your range of options to enforce business rules, such as foreign key, check, not null and the like.
+Look into the full range of options to enforce business rules, such as foreign key, check, not null, and the like.